adobe/spectrum-css/.changeset/eighty-terms-lead.md

 A tooltip may be displayed to a user indicating whether interacting with the component will clear or edit the rating.
 A control and documentation example have been added.

+A rating may have a partially filled star.
+The width and fill of this star is controlled by adding `.is-partial` to the parent `span` with classes of `spectrum-Rating-icon` and `is-selected` and then setting `--mod-rating-icon-fill` to the necessary fill percentage (e.g. `50%`).

 ##### New mods

 `--mod-rating-border-radius`